25 Hidden Oregon and Washington hotels

 The website for this stylish reinterpretation of a schoolhouse turned hotel markets this property as the “Hood River area.”
 This is located on the Washington side of the Columbia River in Bingen — a lesser-known option.
 Access to pristine nature is abundant, and the vibe feels like a place Sasquatch would hang out.

-I appreciate this property for the three distinct options available that allow a variety of people to experience the simple luxury of quality bedding, a welcoming lobby, and a decadent spa.
-There is a hostel-style area, European rooms, and a newly built modern-styled en-suite wing.
+I appreciate this property for the three options that allow a variety of people to experience the simple luxury of quality bedding, a welcoming lobby, and a decadent spa: a hostel-style area, European rooms, and a newly built modern-styled en-suite wing.
 Check out a sister location in Portland.

 Getaway House — Mt.
 Adams

-Although I haven’t stayed here, these tiny house/comfort camping morsels are very intriguing.
+Although I haven’t stayed here, these tiny house/comfort camping morsels intrigue me.
 Nestled at the base of Mt.
 Adams, on the Washington side of the Columbia River Gorge, the location lends itself well to exploring the rich forests of the area.

 My friend Jeanne stayed here and mentioned that there is no direct access to trails — a drive is required.
 Still, I’m going to check this out soon.
 There is also a location in Skagit Valley, Washington.